jjq0425/jjq0425/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I am currently studying at the School of Information and Software Engineering, University of Electronic Science and Technology of China (UESTC)
+- 🔭 I have obtained a bachelor's degree from the School of Information and Software Engineering, University of Electronic Science and Technology of China (UESTC).

 - 🌱 Pre graduate student at the School of Software and Microelectronics, Peking University (PKU)